Green Chile Pork Pozole | Pozole Verde

 Green Chile Pork Pozole is a traditional Mexican soup, perfect for warming up on a cold day or enjoying it with friends and family.
 This hearty and flavorful soup is made with tender chunks of pork, hominy, tomatillos, and spices.

-Why should you make it?
+Why Should you Make it?

 What you need